Cloud887/FKNA/README.md

 # FKNA
-Build a think using FireBase, Koa, Node &amp; Angular.
+Build a thing using FireBase, Koa, Node &amp; Angular.
 Why? because why not.